aws-samples/RedHat-Openshift-to-AWS-EKS-migration/README.md

    ### Prerequisites
    To follow along with this post, ensure you have the following:
    1. Python 3 or later installed in your CI system
+   2. Required Python Packages (pyyaml)
-   2. Git 2 or later installed in your CI system
+   3. Git 2 or later installed in your CI system
-   3. A template repository and a destination source code repository should be created before running migration script
+   4. A template repository and a destination source code repository should be created before running migration script
-   4. All Helm chart template files copied into the template repository
+   5. All Helm chart template files copied into the template repository
-   5. Your EKS cluster configured with Argo CD for continuous deployment.(Optional)
+   6. Your EKS cluster configured with Argo CD for continuous deployment.(Optional)
-   6. Configured Git credentials for manual execution of migration process
+   7. Configured Git credentials for manual execution of migration process
-   7. Configured CI/CD tools (Optional)
+   8. Configured CI/CD tools (Optional)

    ### Deployment Configuration